 ReadWriteThink creates a lot of great educational resources.
 With Printing Press, students can create a booklet, flyer, brochure or newspaper fairly easily.
 There is a nice guide that walks you through the process, and the focus is on writing.
 There is a place within each publication for a picture, but not one that you can add from your computer.
 This space is reserved for students to draw a picture after printing.
 I'm all for creativity, but it would be nice to have the option of adding a photo or graphic.

-Spell With Flickr is a simple site that allows you to enter any word, and will then create a photo representation of that word using pictures from Flickr.
+Spell With Flickr was a simple site that allowed you to enter any word and it would then create a photo representation of that word using pictures from Flickr.
 The site has since been deleted.

 Tagxedo is a Wordle-esque site that allows students to create beautiful word clouds.
 The great thing about Tagxedo that in my opinion is where Wordle falls short is the ability for users to save their creations (without logging in) as either a jpeg or png.